 Peter Vukmirovic Stevens is a composer, pianist and visual artist.
 Steven’s music is heard widely in concert halls across the U.S., Europe, the Caucuses and Japan.
 He performs as a contemporary solo and chamber pianist in the U.S. and Europe.
-His artworks have shown in Seattle, Los Angeles and Paris and has featured in Studio Visit Magazine and London based A5 magazine.
+His artworks have shown in Seattle, Los Angeles and Paris and have featured in Studio Visit Magazine and London based A5 magazine.